 What tool do you use?

 For day to day tasks I usually use an image viewer (Faststone Image Viewer) because it’s fast and simple.
 However, when simplicity is not enough, better tools are needed.
 What software are you using?
 Do you love the quickness of an image viewer or the complete control digital asset management tools give you?
-Maybe sometimes you use one and sometimes you use another.Read related articles:
+Maybe sometimes you use one and sometimes you use another.Start organizing now using detailed, step-by-step instructions and videos: